Does Term Life Insurance Have a Cash Value?

 - Variable Universal Life insurance (VUL): Invests the cash value in sub-accounts similar to mutual funds, which can yield higher returns but also carry greater risk.

-Each of these permanent insurance policies cost more than term life but offers long-term value accumulation and flexibility for those who want protection as well as savings potential.
+Each of these permanent insurance policies cost more than term life but offer long-term value accumulation and flexibility for those who want protection as well as savings potential.

 | Scenario | Policy Type | Result |